Lindsey Oil Refinery: 2009 workers dispute

+2025 financial difficulties

+On 30 June 2025, Prax Group's parent company, State Oil, entered insolvency.
+This was reported to be largely due to operating losses at the Lindsey refinery.
+The move put over 400 jobs at the refinery at risk.
+The government agreed to a financial indemnity for the official receiver to allow the refinery to continue operating while the search for a buyer was carried out.

+Accidents and incidents

+2004 pollution incident

+In December 2004, the failure of an oil pipeline at the Lindsey refinery resulted in 60,000 litres of crude oil leaking into the Humber Estuary.

+The Environment Agency prosecuted Total, the-then owner of the refinery, regarding the incident and in December 2005, the company pleaded guilty and were fined £12,500 plus £5,651 costs for allowing to leak to take place.
+The Environment Agency said the incident did not result in any long-term impact on the environment.

 2010 accident

 On Tuesday 29 June 2010 an explosion and subsequent fire broke out at the plant, killing Robert Greenacre, a 24-year-old worker, and injuring others.
 It originated beneath an Atmospheric Distillation Column (CDU-2) at a steam out point where maintenance was being carried out.
 Total reported that firefighters had found traces of asbestos in the refinery's crude oil distillation unit three days after the initial explosion.

-Local impact

-The refinery's presence causes a considerable amount of traffic to pass through the village of North Killingholme at the time of work hours commencing and ending.
-This has caused some disputes with the refinery's neighbouring community.

-In December 2004, Total were fined £12,500 for allowing 60,000 litres of crude oil to leak into the Humber Estuary.